bobpoekert/dynajot-sync/frontend_notes.md

 ### sync.js
 The main API js file.
 Check or create the URL hash of a page, and use that to connect to a particular document socket

+We should offer sample pasteable code for when the developer is already using the hash that reads/assembles a query string in the hash